Survey Results - Trainee feedback on Thrings LLP

 The Lex 100 verdict on Thrings LLP

-A day in the life of… Conor Melvin, second-seat trainee
+A day in the life of… Conor Melvin, fourth-seat trainee, Thrings LLP

 9.00am: I usually begin with a (strong) coffee and go through my emails and to-do list, prioritising what I need to do.
 Litigation often involves jobs coming out of left field that need urgent attention, so days don’t always go as planned!

 9.30am: I start drafting instructions to counsel.
-We have a case concerning defective machinery, but a written counsel’s opinion is needed to get approval for litigation funding.
+We have a case concerning defective machinery purchased by a farmer, but a written counsel’s opinion is needed to get approval for litigation funding.
 As a trainee you’re regularly drafting these instructions (whether it’s for conferences, opinions or for trials/hearings) and they’re a brilliant way to gain an understanding of a case, as you need to delve into the files in order to summarise it.

 11.45am: Once I have an understanding of the case, the work and files involved, I start researching appropriate counsel and calling their clerks to get fee estimates and availability.
 I then contact the client for a decision on who to instruct.